March 4, 2021

 - Demos: CodePen

 I was motivated to list my hardware.
-I think it’s important to note that hardware is pretty interchangeable.
+I think it's important to note that hardware is pretty interchangeable.
 What I have is not the best setup.
-It’s the best setup for me.
+It's the best setup for me.
 Some software is very necessary.
-Like, a text editor, a virtual server, and an FTP client, I would say are necessary parts.
+I would say that a text editor, a virtual server, and an FTP client are necessary parts.
 Which ones you use may not be so much.
 The same goes for hardware.
-A computer is absolutely necessary, but multiple testing devices probably aren’t, though they’re nice to have.
-That being said, here’s what I’ve got.
+A computer is absolutely necessary, but multiple testing devices probably aren't, though they're nice to have.
+That being said, here's what I've got.

 MacBook Pro (Retina, 13 inch, Early 2015)